universecreation101/audioglue/README.md

 This extension allows you to create a web audio adventure.
 The user visits some mandatory web pages and extension plays audio files associated with websites.
 The audio guides user how to reach next webpages.

-Your web audio adventure may have few optional websites, and conditional webpages they must visit them before reaching the next mandatory node.
+Your web audio adventure may have few optional websites, and conditional webpages they must visit before reaching the next mandatory node.

 How does it works?
 ---------